gympy/gympy.github.io/_posts/2016-11-4-Literature-review.md

 is selected from a probability distribution defined by $\pi(a_t|s_t)$.
 Once $a_t$ is enacted, the environment will provide the agent with the next state $s_{t+1}$, along with a reward $r_{t+1}$.
-The main goal of RL, or the Rl problem then is to find the policy that will maximise the long term sum of rewards $R_t$ (equation below) [@rl-sutton; @2013-kober].
+The main goal of RL, or the RL problem then is to find the policy that will maximise the long term sum of rewards $R_t$ (equation below) [@rl-sutton; @2013-kober].
 This is called the optimal policy $\pi^\*$; RL algorithms attempt to find $\pi^\*$ using the reward signals by changing